Code-Institute-Submissions/Friendly-Digest/TESTING.md

 * Modal does not appear for mobile view.
 This is expected because of issues with Material side nav.
 * Clicking 'No' will keep the user in active session.
 * Clicking 'Yes' will remove user from active session and load Log In page.
 Flash message appears as expected.
-* Modal message is fully responsive until it diseapprs under 992px.
+* Modal message is fully responsive until it disappears under 992px.

 ### **Error Page** <a name="error-test"></a>

 * Any user error will force the 404.html page to load.
-* If typing a dumby URL into the URL field (http://friendly-digest.herokuapp.com/this/is/a/test), the 404.html page loads.
+* If typing a dummy URL into the URL field (http://friendly-digest.herokuapp.com/this/is/a/test), the 404.html page loads.

 * Any unexpected server error will force the 500.html page to load.
 * Changing the DB password within the .env file to something random will force the 500.html page to load.